 I don’t know.
 I just don’t.

-Who would’ve thought this may just be the most profound and contenting statement as I approach ‘The Fourth Decade According to Maia’.
+Who would’ve thought this may just be the most profound and contenting statement as I approach ‘The Fourth Decade According to myself’.
 Not me.
 I really, truly and foolishly thought that by the time I would get to the age that my father was when I was 10, I would have it all figured out – the way “he had” (will be circling back to unpack that naively loaded assumption at the end).

 I went through my teens with the affectation and valor of knowing it all.
 I spent my twenties realizing that the definition of knowledge needed “rewriting” (retrospectively in a slightly clueless, obnoxious but well-meaning way) therefore I sought to “really, like truly know”.